 - There is no language problem as all understand English and even signboards of forts are in English and Islamic.

 - Very safe and well maintained

-- There are designated parking spaces near the fort and therefore parking should be a problem.
+- There are designated parking spaces near the fort, so parking should be a problem.

-- Roads are toll-free and you will find many fuel/gas refilling stations in between.
+- Roads are toll-free, and you will find many fuel/gas refilling stations.

-- Enjoy in between paths as you will see many different natural rock styles and rock colors.
+- Enjoy between paths as you see many different natural rock styles and colors.

-- Souks/Souqs and weekly market fairs are interesting, so try to reserve some time for them.
-Weekly market fairs are generally held on Fridays but there are some souks which are open forever.
+- Souks / Souqs and weekly market fairs are fascinating, so try to reserve some time for them.
+Weekly market fairs are generally held on Fridays, but some souks are open forever.

-- You can stay in these towns but as you cannot find big hotels to stay here, I would recommend staying at Muscat.
+- You can stay in these towns, but as you cannot find big hotels to stay in here, I would recommend staying in Muscat.